m-hafez/Election-Manager/README.md

 # Election Manager [![Version 1.0](https://img.shields.io/badge/version-1.0-brightgreen.svg?style=flat)](https://github.com/m-hafez/Electronic-Voting/releases/latest) ![Java Version 11](https://img.shields.io/badge/Java%20Version-11-blue.svg?style=flat&logo=java)
 > This is an election manager micro-service which can be addressed as heart of "an electronic voting system".
 This micro-service had been built using series of RESTful APIs which has been developed via Spring Boot Framework.
 The purpose of this micro-service is to generally provide a management upon electronic voting process.
-The benefit of this system is to have easy and low-cost way that provides maximum participation and is a way to replace the legacy voting systems in coming days.
+The benefit of this system is to have easy and low-cost way that provides maximum participation and is a way to replace the Traditional voting systems in coming days.

 <p align="center">
     <br><br>